SEN Information Report for Firside Junior School 2019-20

 We use a range of assessment tools to support our assessment.

 Once a child has been assessed, various interventions and support are put in place so that the child can have the support necessary to progress and overcome their barriers to learning.

-- Small group intervention in Numeracy and English
+- Small group intervention in Mathematics and English

 - 1:1 support from the school SENDCo